-- of business taxation that is more neutral and will reduce tax-motivated distortions that skew economic decisions.
+- Business and Growth.
+President Reagan proposes a system of business taxation that is more neutral and will reduce tax-motivated distortions that skew economic decisions.
 Repealing the ITC and revising depreciation schedules mean greater neutrality among different investment categories.
 Other changes that will limit economic distortions include limiting real estate tax breaks to the amount at risk, and tightening the minimum tax with regard to oil and gas tax breaks (intangible drilling costs). - Issues to Watch.
 Congress is giving the President's plan a very close look, and no doubt many Members have particular changes they want to propose.
 In particular, there will be focus on: - Distribution of Tax Burden.
 Some are concerned about the break for the top income class-but to address that would require changing the rate structure on the capital gains exclusion, both very sensitive issues.
 Secretary Baker's proposals to drop inventory indexing, eliminate 401(k)s, and restore the child care credit will help make the case this is a revenue-neutral plan. - Neutrality/Investment.
 Any perceived deviation from "neutral" tax treatment for different industries will bring demands for change from other industries.
-In addition, those industries most heavily subsidized by the current code--like those which benefit from the ITC because they are capital-intensive--will want to minimize the effect of the plan. - that eliminating the deduction for State and local taxes is a sort of "acid test" for serious tax reform.
+In addition, those industries most heavily subsidized by the current code--like those which benefit from the ITC because they are capital-intensive--will want to minimize the effect of the plan. - State and Local Taxes.
+Secretary Baker has said that eliminating the deduction for State and local taxes is a sort of "acid test" for serious tax reform.
 This is a \$40 billion item over the projected phase-in period, and that amount would be difficult to make up.
 If high-tax States can fight off this change--even in the context of much lower tax rates and other benefits that ease the tax take on their citizens--progress may be difficult.
 A compromise that doesn't lose much revenue may be necessary.